NLeSC/Massive-PotreeConverter/README.md

 ## Installation

 Look at the web pages of [PDAL] (http://www.pdal.io/) and [PotreeConverter] (https://github.com/potree/PotreeConverter) to install those.
+For PotreeConverter the develop branch is currently required.

 Note that for closed part of LAStools wine is required.